Raymond Siu

-Raymond Siu Chak-yee PDSM PMSM (Chinese: 蕭澤頤; born 2 April 1966) is the current Commissioner of Police of the Hong Kong Police Force since 25 June 2021.
+Raymond Siu Chak-yee PDSM PMSM (Chinese: 蕭澤頤; born 2 April 1966), was the Commissioner of Police of the Hong Kong Police Force from 25 June 2021 to 02 April 2025.
 He previously served as Deputy Commissioner of Police (Operations) of the Hong Kong Police Force under his predecessor Chris Tang.

 Education

 Siu received a Bachelor of Science with a course in chemistry from the University of Birmingham in England in 1988.

 Career

 Siu joined the Royal Hong Kong Police Force as a probationary inspector in December 1988 and had since risen through the ranks, becoming chief superintendent in 2013, assistant commissioner (personnel) in 2017, senior assistant commissioner (director of operations) in 2018 and deputy commissioner (operations) in November 2019.

 Siu has served in various posts of different job nature, mostly frontline operational units as well as criminal intelligence-related duties and Personnel Wing.
 During his career, Siu has attended overseas development courses at various training institutes including Tsinghua University, Stanford University, Harvard University and the Chinese Academy of Governance.

 Upon promotion to Senior Superintendent in 2007, Siu served as the Deputy District Commander of Kwai Tsing District and District Commander of Airport District.
 In 2013, he was promoted to Chief Superintendent and took over the command of Kowloon City District.
 Upon completion of a tour, he then assumed the post of Chief Superintendent, Human Resources Branch, Personnel Wing.

 In January 2017, Siu was promoted to the rank of Assistant Commissioner of Police when he was then assigned to command the Personnel Wing.
 In November 2018, Siu was promoted to the rank of Senior Assistant Commissioner of Police, taking up the post of Director of Operations.
 In November 2019, Siu was appointed as Deputy Commissioner of Police (Operations).